whosFritz/campusDual-ical-clone/README.md

 ## Why This Project?

-The Campus Dual self-service platform is not user-friendly, so I programmed my own internet calendar (webcam) to provide a better experience.
+The Campus Dual self-service platform is not user-friendly, so I programmed my own internet calendar (webcal) to provide a better experience.

 ## Prerequisites